aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/pivot-tables/refresh-pivot-table/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells provides a layered refresh API that lets you reload pivot data at four different scopes — from the entire workbook down to a single pivot table.
-Starting with **Aspose.Cells for Aspose.Cells for Node.js via C++ v26.7**, the legacy method `PivotTable.RefreshData()` is marked obsolete and should be replaced with the more efficient, cache-aware APIs described in this article.
+Starting with **Aspose.Cells for Node.js via C++ v26.7**, the legacy method `PivotTable.RefreshData()` is marked obsolete and should be replaced with the more efficient, cache-aware APIs described in this article.

 {{% /alert %}}